wcasper/math430spring2023/_topics/013-chinese-remainder-theorem.md

 $$n = 1\cdot 5\cdot 7+ 3\cdot 3\cdot 7 + 1\cdot 3\cdot 5 = 113$$

 Is a solution.
 We can get more solutions by adding on any multipl of $$3\cdot 5\cdot 7 = 105$$.
 In particular $$113-105 = 8$$ is also a solution.
+:black_square_button:

+Thus we see that the Chinese Remainder Theorem is really an integer version of the statement that we can create a polynomial with prescribed Taylor series of finite degree at some finite collection of points.